North American P-51 Mustang: Fighting the Luftwaffe

 At the start of 1944, Major General James Doolittle, the new commander of the 8th Air Force, released most fighters from the requirement of flying in close formation with the bombers, allowing them free rein to attack the Luftwaffe wherever it could be found.
 The aim was to achieve air supremacy.
 Mustang groups were sent far ahead of the bombers in a "fighter sweep" to intercept German fighters.
 Bomber crews complained, but by June, supremacy was achieved.

+The Luftwaffe's twin-engined Messerschmitt Bf 110 Zerstörer heavy fighters brought up to deal with the bombers proved to be easy prey for the Mustangs, and had to be quickly withdrawn from combat.
+The Focke-Wulf Fw 190A, already suffering from poor high-altitude performance, was outperformed by the Mustang at the B-17's altitude, and when laden with heavy bomber-hunting weapons and extra armor as a replacement for the more vulnerable twin-engined Zerstörer heavy fighters, these variants had poor manuverability and suffered heavy losses.
+The Messerschmitt Bf 109 had comparable performance to the P-51 at high altitudes, but its lightweight airframe was even more affected by increases in armament.

 The Luftwaffe answered with the Gefechtsverband ("battle formation").
 This consisted of a Sturmgruppe of heavily armed and armored Fw 190As escorted by two Begleitgruppen of Bf 109s, whose task was to keep the Mustangs away from the Fw 190s as they attacked the bombers.
 This strategy proved to be problematic, as the large German formation took a long time to assemble and was difficult to maneuver.
 It was often intercepted by the P-51 "fighter sweeps" before it could attack the bombers.
 However, German attacks against bombers could be effective when they did occur; the bomber-destroyer Fw 190As swept in from astern and often pressed their attacks to within 100 yd.